sandboxie-plus/Sandboxie/README.md

   * Ability to import/export sandboxes to and from 7z files
   * Integration of sandboxes into the Windows Start menu
   * A browser compatibility wizard to create templates for unsupported browsers
-  * A Vintage View mode which replicates the graphical appearance of Sandboxie Control
+  * A "Vintage View" which replicates the graphical appearance of Sandboxie Control

+More features can be spotted by finding the sign `=` through the shortcut key Ctrl+F in the [CHANGELOG.md](./CHANGELOG.md) file.

 Sandboxie Classic has the old no longer developed MFC based UI, hence it lacks native interface support for Plus features.
-However, half of them can be configured manually in the Sandboxie.ini configuration file, and some valuable [contributions](https://sandboxie-website-archive.github.io/www.sandboxie.com/old-forums/viewforum1a2d1a2d.html?f=22) can still be applied nowadays.
+Although some of the missing features can be configured manually in the Sandboxie.ini configuration file or through [custom scripts](https://sandboxie-website-archive.github.io/www.sandboxie.com/old-forums/viewforum1a2d1a2d.html?f=22), this edition of Sandboxie is not recommended for first-time users.

-If you need to check all new features at once, a good way to highlight them quickly is to find the equal sign in the [CHANGELOG.md](./CHANGELOG.md) file.

 ## 📚 Documentation